dlang-community/DCD/README.md

 	* *import* statement completions
 * Not working:
 	* Automatic starting of the server by the client
-	* Windows support (I don't know that it won't work, but this program is not tested on Windows yet)
 	* UFCS
 	* Autocompletion of declarations with template arguments
-	* Fields inherited from super classes or implemented interfaces.
 	* *auto* declarations
 	* *alias this*
 	* Determining the type of an enum member when no base type is specified, but the first member has an initialaizer